ofanan/Balls_and_bins/README.md

 ## Balls and Bins

-This project provides tools to simulate and analysis of several balls-and-bins algorithms.
+This project provides tools to simulate and analyze several balls-and-bins algorithms.
 The model considers uniform, one-dimensional balls and bins.
 The balls arrive one at a time.
 Each ball picks a bin independently.
 The algorithms consider vary the number of sampled bins.
 Specifically the number of sampled bins may be either 1 (picking a bin u.a.r.), 2 (using the power of 2 choices), or $n$ (selecting the bin with the minimal current load).